prakritirathi/AI-Summarizer-and-Read-Aloud/README.md

-# 🔊 Chrome Extension: AI Voice Assistant for the Visually Impaired
+#  Chrome Extension: AI Voice Assistant for people with disability

-## 🧠 Overview
+## Overview

 This Chrome Extension is designed to help *visually impaired, blind, and dyslexic users* access and understand web content independently.
 It summarizes webpage content using *Gemini API* and reads it aloud via the *Web Speech API*.
 Users can also choose summary formats and copy the content with keyboard shortcuts.

-## 🛠️ Built With
+## Built With

 - *JavaScript*
 - *Gemini API* – For summarization